The Ultimate Warrior: World Championship Wrestling (1998)

 WCW signed Warrior "at great expense" in May 1998.
 He formed a stable opposing Hollywood Hulk Hogan's New World Order (nWo): the "One Warrior Nation" using the initialism oWn as a play on the name nWo.
 Highlights of the storyline included Warrior kidnapping and "converting" The Disciple and frequent instances of "magic smoke" knocking out all of the nWo members except for Hollywood Hogan and covering Warrior's movement through a trapdoor in the ring.
 The trapdoor was responsible for nearly paralyzing Davey Boy Smith, when he awkwardly fell on it during a match at Fall Brawl 98.
-Warrior's debut promo also unexpectedly lasted over 27 minutes, which was more than 20 minutes over its allotted time and forced Eric Bischoff to do a massive rewrite of Nitro on the spot, including re-adding a commercial break that was supposed to take place during the promo.
+Though Alex Wright, who was also hurt in that match, didn't blame Warrior for the accident.
+But did blame management for not warning them about the trapdoor.
+Warrior's debut promo lasted 13 minutes, though Eric Bischoff would claim it unexpectedly lasted over 27 minutes, which was more than 20 minutes over its allotted time and forced Eric to do a massive rewrite of Nitro on the spot, including re-adding a commercial break that was supposed to take place during the promo.

 Warrior only participated in three matches in WCW.
 The first was the WarGames match at Fall Brawl, where he competed as a member of Team WCW, competing against 8 other wrestlers for a shot at Goldberg's WCW World Heavyweight Championship at Halloween Havoc.
 Diamond Dallas Page won the match by pinning Stevie Ray.
 On the October 12 edition of Monday Nitro, he teamed with Sting to defeat Hogan and Bret Hart by disqualification.
 The third was his loss to Hogan at Halloween Havoc, in what is considered by many to be one of the worst wrestling matches ever staged.
 During the bout, Hogan attempted to "blind" The Warrior using flash paper, but was unable to light it properly, and as a result The Warrior was forced to briefly sell the move despite the flames clearly not touching him in any way.
 The match came to an end when Horace Hogan hit Warrior in the back with a chair, allowing Hogan to score the pinfall.

-WCW claimed that attempts were made to save the storyline though Warrior has claimed in interviews and convention appearances that the only reason he was brought back was so Hogan could get a win over Warrior in return for Hogan's WrestleMania job.
-Warrior's last appearance in WCW was on the November 9, 1998 episode of Monday Nitro, when he came to the rescue of The Disciple who was being attacked by members of The nWo.
+WCW claimed that attempts were made to save the storyline though Warrior claimed in interviews and convention appearances that the only reason he was brought back was so Hogan could get a win over Warrior in return for Hogan's WrestleMania job.
+Warrior's last appearance in WCW was on the November 9, 1998, episode of Monday Nitro, when he came to the rescue of The Disciple who was being attacked by members of The nWo.
 Warrior retired from wrestling that year.